pianobooster/PianoBooster/doc/courses/README.md

 ## Find middle C

-Here it is. right in the middle.
+Here it is.
+Right in the middle.

 ## Start with your thumb on Middle C

-Press it four times. wait for four beats then press it again.
+Press it four times.
+Wait for four beats then press it again.

 ## Next play E